JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

 The two parts never overlap: a subtree root's own latency already zeroes its decoupled children (they report 0 to it), and the second term adds exactly those back.
-This equals the input-to-output register count when the regions sit in series, as in a stream pipeline (wireguard chacha: 0 monolithic + block_step 3 clks x 10 = 30 slices — not the "3" a single-instance view would show).
+This equals the input-to-output register count when the regions sit in series, as in a stream pipeline.
+The historical WireGuard compatibility result was 0 monolithic + `block_step` 3 clocks x 10 = 30 slices — not the "3" a single-instance view would show.
+A topology-aware lock instead records its shared boundary cover and reports the realized total.
 The `Pipeline depth summary` at *Writing Results* prints this figure as "N slice(s) total (N+1 pipeline stages)" (computed at *Writing Results* on the final, actually-emitted table, so it reflects any extra depth the AUTOPIPELINE pin-and-confirm re-elaboration (§6.5) added).